The Dangers of Privatizing the Law

 Why This Matters

 Andrew Leahey, writing for Forbes, emphasizes that the Pro Codes Act could create significant barriers to accessing the law.
-He notes that "the concept of any individual or entity 'owning the law' is antithetical to democratic principles as it necessarily makes laws more difficult to access."
+He notes that "the concept of any individual or entity 'owning the law' is antithetical to democratic principles as it necessarily makes laws more difficult to access".
 This could lead to a scenario where individuals and organizations with greater resources have easier access to legal information, undermining fairness and equity.
-(Forbes)

 The Implications

-- Limit free online access to building codes.
+• restricted online access to building codes

 Broad Coalition Oppose the Pro Codes Act